Ranchino/API-assignment/README.md

 ### This app will display weather from a capital city, flag for that country as well as number of inhabitants of the country based on what you are searching for from the input field.
 The default information is Stockholm/Sweden.

 ### To run this app
-1. Run "npm install" to install dependencies
+1. Type "npm install" to install dependencies
-2. To start server run "nodemon express-node-api"
+2. To start the server run "nodemon server.js" or "node server.js".
+3. Last but not least, go to your local browser and type "http://localhost:3000/" 👻.

 https://ranchino.github.io/API-assignment/